fgeorgatos/HPCBIOS/HPCBIOS_2012-91.rst

 Conforming sites SHOULD adhere to these principles:

-- MUST provide EITHER the original Package name OR the lower case version
+- MUST provide either the original Package name or, the lower case version
-- MUST put the Version string after the “/” separator (to permit *module swap*)
+- MUST place the Version string after the “/” separator (to permit operation *module swap*)
-- MUST document their module configuration & namespace policy
+- MUST document their module configuration & namespace policy, explicitly
 - SHOULD provide a default Version when multiple ones exist (or, let one be implied)
 - SHOULD prefer numbered Version strings with dots notation (as opposed to _ or -)
-- MAY further expand the Version string or provide aliases, as per local needs, examples: ``-goolf-*``, ``-openmpi-intel-32bit``
+- MAY further expand the Version string or provide aliases, as per local needs;
+  - examples: ``-goolf-*``, ``-openmpi-intel-32bit``
 - MAY provide multiple buildsets of modules, as per local needs;
+  - examples: ``HPCBIOS.20130902``, ``HPCBIOS.20131224``
 - MAY provide multiple subcategories of modules, as per local needs;
   - examples: ``bio cae chem compiler debugger devel ide lib math mpi numlib performance phys system tools vis``

-It is very important to adhere at the stated requirement levels and rigidly document any deviations, for sites planning to be conforming to this standard, so that users receive little surprise when moving from site to site.
+It is very important to adhere at the stated requirement levels and rigidly document any deviations, for sites planning to be conforming to this standard, so that users receive little to no surprise when moving from site to site.

 Definitions
 -----------